Gecko-Security/gecko-keyguard/README.md

 ---

-### What is KeyGuard
+### What is KeyGuard?
-KeyGuard is the first decentralized key management (DKM) infrastructure built on the XRP Ledger.
-It enables dApps to efficiently and securely manage account signer keys in a decentralized manner.
+KeyGuard is a decentralized key management infrastructure designed for dApps and users to securely manage account signer keys on the XRP Ledger.

-### Why
-Developing decentralized applications on the XRP Ledger presents significant challenges in managing signer keys for dApps' XRPL accounts.
-Each dApp requires decentralized ownership and management of its XRPL accounts to ensure security and trustlessness.
-However, the lack of infrastructure for decentralized key management on the XRPL forces developers to create their own frameworks.
-With $240 million lost to private key compromises due to centralization and single points of failure, this increases vulnerability to exploits, such as the GateHub attack, where $23 million XRP was lost due to centralized key management.
-To address this, we developed KeyGuard, the first decentralized key management infrastructure for XRPL, enabling dApps to efficiently and securely manage account signer keys in a decentralized manner.
-KeyGuard uses a network of decentralized nodes that operate independently with private keys, generating digital signatures for a shared transaction.
-These signatures are combined into a multi-signature transaction and submitted to the XRPL for validation against the signer list and ledger rules.

 ### Features
 - **Signer Key Management**: Allows dApps to manage their XRPL account signer keys in a decentralized manner.